-During the Dutch Design Week CITYFÖRSTER took part in the BPDlab#4 design challenge, and collaborated with Fien Dekker of Rainaway on the "Slimme Regenton XXL 3.0 Deluxe" - an integrated system to (re)use rainwater within buildings and simultaneously create awareness.
-We're proud to present the final results here and would like to thank BPD for their invitation.
+During the Dutch Design Week CITYFÖRSTER took part in the BPDlab#4 design challenge, and collaborated with Fien Dekker of Rainaway on the "Smart Rainbarrel XXL 3.0 Deluxe" - an integrated system to (re)use rainwater within buildings and simultaneously create awareness.
+We would like to thank BPD for their invitation, and are proud to present the final results here!

 Cityförster in the current issue of the Immobilienwirtschaft